Larry Zalkind and Mark Kellogg, Co-Directors

 The late Emory Remington founded the Eastman Trombone Choir at the Eastman School of Music in 1941.
-Its current Director since 1978 is Kilbourn Professor John R. Marcellus.
+Its current Director is Professor Larry Zalkind.

 Emory Remington, professor of trombone for nearly fifty years at the Eastman School, established the concept of the present day Trombone Choir as a pedagogical extension of the private trombone class to include a musical ensemble experience.
 This concept has been imitated throughout most colleges and universities in the United States and abroad.

-Professor Marcellus has continued this tradition and under his leadership the Choir had its first tour of Germany and Holland in 2000 where they performed at the International Trombone Festival in Utrecht.
-The Choir has also appeared at the International Trombone Festivals in Nashville in 1979 and 1987.
-In 2001 the Choir was the winner of the Emory Remington Trombone Choir Competition.
+Professor John R. Marcellus, who directed the ensemble from 1978 to 2014, continued this tradition.
+Under his leadership, the Choir went on its first tour of Germany and Holland in 2000, performing at the International Trombone Festival in Utrecht.
+The Choir also appeared at the International Trombone Festivals in Nashville in 1979 and 1987.
+In 2001, the Choir was the winner of the Emory Remington Trombone Choir Competition.

 In 1991, the Choir performed at the International Trombone Workshop, which was held at the Eastman School to celebrate the centennial of Emory Remington.
 Other appearances include many Eastern Trombone Workshops and New York Brass Conferences, Western Mass Trombone Workshop, Montreal Low Brass Workshop, National MENC, and NYSSMA conventions in Buffalo and Rochester.